A Chronicle of the

 Joseph A. “Joe” Roseman, Sr.

 Joe Roseman was born in Philadelphia in 1888 and grew up in the East Falls section of the city.
 He started his career in golf as a caddy at the Philadelphia Country Club and at the age of 15 he turned pro.
 He went to work at the Country Club as an assistant to the professional Jack Hagen.
 As a young man Roseman moved to Des Moines, Iowa where he was the pro and green superintendent.
 A natural inventor he created a hitch for horses that allowed them to pull three gang mowers as a unit.
 He later adopted a Model T Ford to serve as a tractor to pull the gang mowers.
 Roseman and Jack Burke, Sr. operated an indoor golf school in Des Moines, Iowa one winter.
 He then moved on to Wisconsin as a golf professional.
 In Wisconsin he began designing golf courses.
-Then it was on to Chicago where he designed courses and served as a golf professional.
-In 1921 Roseman became the first president of the Illinois PGA.
+During his career Roseman designed more than 50 golf courses, and made alterations to another 100 courses.
+He pioneered the use of complete underground watering systems and in 1933 he built a night-lighted par-three course.
+From Wisconsin Roseman moved on to Chicago where in 1921 he became the first president of the Illinois PGA.
 While in Chicago he switched from being a golf professional to manufacturing golf course equipment.
 He opened the Roseman Tractor Mower Company in Evanston in 1928.
 One of his inventions was a hollow mower roller to preserve the turf.
 In the year 2,000 the Roseman mowers were still in use and green superintendents were so intent on keeping the mowers in operation they were searching the Internet for parts.
-During his career Roseman helped design over 50 golf courses, pioneered the use of complete underground watering systems and in 1933 he built a night-lighted par-three course.

 William Henry “Willie” Tucker